 Applying for a car loan is easy.
 All you need to do is submit a loan application with the requested documentation to the lender and wait for a loan decision.
 But securing an auto loan with a competitive interest rate is another story.

 You’ll need to do a little legwork and possibly get your financial ducks in a row.
 It may take a bit of time to get it all done, but your wallet will thank you.

 Step 1: Review Your Credit Report

-When lenders evaluate your loan application, they are concerned with two primary factors: the ability to repay the auto loan and your credit rating.
+When lenders evaluate your auto loan application, they are concerned with two primary factors: your credit scores and your ability to repay the auto loan.

-They want to make sure you’re a good risk and have the means to make timely monthly payments.
+They want to make sure you have the means to make timely monthly payments.
 And part of making that call is by looking at your credit history and credit score to gauge how you’ve handled other debt obligations thus far.

 If you spot errors on your credit report, file a dispute right away.
 The credit bureau has 30 days to reach out to the creditor and communicate the results to you.

-And if you really want to get the ball rolling a little faster, you can always reach out to the creditor directly and try to resolve the issue.
-More detailed guidance on how to file a dispute can be found here.
+If you want to get the ball rolling a little faster, you can always reach out to the creditor directly and try to resolve the issue.
+You can find detailed guidance on how to file a dispute here.

 Step 2: Run the Numbers

 What type of car are you planning to buy?
-Jot down the purchase price (be sure to add on taxes and registration) and peruse the web for the average interest rate or annual percentage rate (APR).
+First, note the purchase price (taxes and registration included) and search online for average interest rates or annual percentage rates (APR).
 Next, use an online auto loan calculator to determine how much the car will cost you every month and over time.

-When doing the calculations, try inputting different loan amounts, interest rates, and loan terms until you decide on a monthly amount that seems comfortable.
+When doing the calculations, try inputting different loan amounts, interest rates, and loan terms.
+Keep doing this until you decide on a monthly car payment that seems comfortable.

 You may find that the car you wanted is out of reach, and you need to look for cheaper vehicles.
 While you may not like it, it will save you the disappointment of being denied an auto loan because the purchase price is beyond your means.